evansjethro/King-evans-vs-code-theme/king-evans/README.md

 ### This Theme is better suitable with the Microsoft Cascadia Code font.

-_Inset the following in your settings to enable lagiture Support:_
+**Inset the following in your settings to enable lagiture Support:**
+``

+"editor.fontLigatures": true,
-`javascript "editor.fontLigatures": true, "[javascript]": { "editor.fontLigatures": "'ss01', 'ss02', 'ss03', 'ss04', 'ss05', 'ss06', 'zero', 'onum'", "editor.fontFamily": "Cascadia Code, 'Courier New', monospace" },`
+"[javascript]": { "editor.fontLigatures": "'ss01', 'ss02', 'ss03', 'ss04', 'ss05', 'ss06', 'zero', 'onum'", "editor.fontFamily": "Cascadia Code, 'Courier New', monospace" },
+``

-Following is the syntax coloring for HTML, CSS and javascript.
+**Following is the syntax coloring for HTML, CSS and javascript.**

 ## HTML